I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that fully well – Psalm 139:14

 Students apply their critical thinking skills and engage both sides of the brain with the left side analyzing patterns while the right recalls previous information.
 These activities offer a different approach to developing inductive and deductive reasoning skills.

 Throughout the school year, students will complete shorter units of study in the areas of literacy, science, social science, and math.
 These are designed to be fun and engaging activities that will broaden the students’ knowledge and interests.
-Different units of study vary from year-to-year but may include the following:

 Learning-i.e. students will be using technology on a weekly basis in class.
 A class set of iPads are available to the students to help enhance their learning.
 Students are expected to be responsible with the classroom technology, and any student who misuses it will lose the privilege for a specified period of time.